marcriehm/kubernetes-research/Objects.md

 ### Overview

-Kubernetes *Objects* are the core application-level entities within the system; they define your application components and structure to Kubernetes.
-They may be seen as persistent “records of intent” within the declarative model - whenever differences exist between the current Object state (the *status*) and the declared, desired state (the *spec*), the various Kubernetes control loops and the scheduler work together to drive the system towards the desired state.
+Kubernetes *Objects*, or *Resources* are the core application-level entities within the system; they define your application components and structure to Kubernetes.
+They may be seen as persistent “records of intent” within the [declarative model](./Declarative.md "The Declarative Approach") - whenever differences exist between the current Object state (the *status*) and the declared, desired state (the *spec*), the various Kubernetes control loops and the scheduler work together to drive the system towards the desired state.
 Ignoring system version differences, Objects are portable across Kubernetes implementations.

-Kubernetes end users will work primarily with Objects, creating, updating, reading, and deleting them (in a declarative fashion, of course).
+Kubernetes end users will work primarily with Objects, creating, updating, reading, and deleting them.
 Objects are the building blocks for applications, and so it is critical to understand what kinds of Objects are available and what their capabilities are.

 This site has been designed so that you can easily try out the accompanying YAML examples in your own Kubernetes